nf-core/website/src/content/docs/contributing/modules.md

 We recently decided to use nf-test instead of pytest for testing modules.
 This is because nf-test is more flexible and allows us to test modules in a more realistic way.
 You can find more information at [nf-test official docs](https://code.askimed.com/nf-test/) and [in this bytesize talk](https://nf-co.re/events/2022/bytesize_nftest).

+A simple example of a nf-test directory in nf-core/modules can be found [here](https://github.com/nf-core/modules/tree/master/modules/nf-core/fastqc/tests).

 #### Philosophy of nf-tests

-- Each module contains a `tests/` folder beside the `main.nf` containing the test files
+- Each module contains a `tests/` folder beside the `main.nf` of the module itself, containing the test files
 - Test files come with a [snapshot](https://code.askimed.com/nf-test/docs/assertions/snapshots/) of module output channels

 #### Steps for creating nf-test for a simple un-chained module